ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 ### Deploy jobs
 {: #deploy_jobs}

-Deploy jobs upload your project to {{site.data.keyword.Bluemix_notm}} as an app and are accessible from a URL.
-After a project is deployed, you can find the deployed app on your {{site.data.keyword.Bluemix_notm}} dashboard.
+Deploy jobs upload your project to {{site.data.keyword.cloud_notm}} as an app and are accessible from a URL.
+After a project is deployed, you can find the deployed app on your {{site.data.keyword.cloud_notm}} dashboard.

 Deploy jobs can deploy new apps or update existing apps.
-Even if you first deployed an app by using another method, such as the Cloud Foundry command-line interface or the run bar in the Web IDE, you can update the app by using a deploy job.
+Even if you first deployed an app by using another method, such as the Cloud Foundry command-line interface, you can update the app by using a deploy job.
 To update an app, in the deploy job, use that app's name.

 You can deploy to one or many regions and services.
 For example, you can set up your {{site.data.keyword.deliverypipeline}} to use one or more services, test in one region, and deploy to production in multiple regions.